 For youth, you may be able to use some points from the parent code.
 A few ideas of phrases to add include in the athlete section are:

-- I will show good sportsmanship to players, coaches, officials, opponents, and parents at every game and practice, no matter win or lose.
+- I will be a good sport to players, coaches, officials, opponents, and parents at every game and practice, no matter win or lose.

 - I will learn the value of commitment by participating in as many practices and games as I can.

 - I will encourage my teammates and praise good efforts.

 - I will be honest, fair, and respectful to others at all times.

 - I will aim to learn all I can from sports.

 - I will arrive at practice on time and be ready to dedicate my attention to my coaches.